This article was originally published in August 2014. It was updated in September 2021 for relevancy.

 - PowerPoint.
 Mastery of this slide program will allow students to make effective presentations as part of reports for school and in their future workplaces.
 A high school student should be able to create basic presentations with text, pictures, and objects.

 Visit Microsoft’s Office training page to find tutorials for these and other useful programs.
-As one Career and Technical Education (CTE) curriculum vendor points out, some schools also teach Google Applications, which are free, in addition to or along with Microsoft Office.

 4. File Maintenance and Organization